-Generating insights in the digital age, information is available but we need to understand where to find the right kind.
-Understanding the consumer decision journey will serve you well.
+When we look at generating insights in the digital age, information is available but we need to understand where to find the right kind.
+One of the most useful ways to get this information is by understanding the consumer decision journey.

 This journey talks about the different stages the consumer goes through before making a purchase.
 Now as a brand you can’t possibly target all of these stages.You need to understand how and when to target consumers during these different phases.
 These 5 phases are

 Now let’s take an example of a product and see how the digital consumer goes through the different stages.

 Let’s say the consumer wants to buy a phone.
 The consumer first has a budget in mind.
 This is the most important information that any brand can get.
 The consumer filters the search based on his budget and gets a list of brands.
 This would be the initial consideration set.
 Then the consumer with the available list of brands evaluates and shortens his list to a couple of brands.
 Then here comes the part where word of mouth and online reviews play a huge role.

 Word of mouth can’t be controlled or handled by brands as it is very hard to figure out the right sentiment in this case.
 In the case of online reviews, brands at least can respond to comments put forth by the consumer and help mitigate the issue before it becomes a serious one.

 Then the consumer with the available list of brands evaluates and shortens his list to a couple of brands.
 Then here comes the part where word of mouth and online reviews play a huge role.
 Based on the time spent by the consumer in conducting the research, the consumer finally, figures out what to buy and then comes the final phase, the post-purchase experience.

 The loyalty loop needs no specific mention.
 The brands on this loop enjoy a comfortable position.
 All they need to worry about is how not to hurt their consumer sentiments with their future releases.